 Pace's family of services not only allow essential workers to get to their jobs, but also provide some riders their only option for getting to grocery stores, medical appointments, family visits, and other important places.
-I am confident that new passengers will join returning riders onboard public transit in the coming months as vaccination expands and we all reacclimate to life after COVID-19.
+I am confident that new passengers will continue joining returning riders onboard public transit as vaccination expands and we all reacclimate to life after COVID-19.